Amazon Rainforest travel guide

 It’s not all about animals and, in any case, you might not see that many.
 The most striking thing about being in the Amazon is realising just how small you are.
 Here rubber trees, which stretch 30m into the sky, are dwarves among the 70m mahoganies and colossal kapok trees.
 It’s a strange territory dominated by even stranger plant life, where strangler figs form cages around their hosts to kill them and walking palms are said to shift along the forest floor.

 Kids love the rainforest and dedicated family tours will take you to lodges specifically set up with children in mind.
-Forest trails are tailored to shorter legs and everyone is kept entertained with adventures activities, animal spotting and learning about indigenous cultures.
+Forest trails are tailored to shorter legs and everyone is kept entertained with adventure activities, animal spotting and learning about indigenous cultures.
 This is by no means a budget family break but, if you’re looking for memorable childhood experiences, an Amazon vacation ticks all the right boxes.

 Canoe tours and river cruises cross areas of dense rainforest inaccessible by any other means.
 Cutting through thick vegetation, they follow the wandering corridors of water that flow from the Amazon’s mighty rivers and offer the best views of the forest’s shyest inhabitants.
 Feet stumbling over tree roots will scare off rarely spotted animals, by boat you might catch them congregating on the river banks to drink.